UiPath/ProcessMining-devkit-connector/extractors/extractor_example (Devkit).md

 The logs created for this task can be found in the `Logging and history` section in `Job settings` page.

-The data records tranferred to the destination server can be found under the related schema with the file name defined in the source settings, i.e. "Raw_invoices".
+The data records transferred to the destination server can be found under the related schema with the file name defined in the source settings, i.e. "Raw_invoices".

 ![sqloutput](images/sqlserveroutput.png)